jmachiaverna/cs326-final-team-he/doc/milestone2.md

 ## Create
+The Create endpoint provides the ability to create a new profile or chirp using information provided by them and then have it stored.
+Information that will be stored includes things like the username, favoritesong and friends list for profiles and chirptexts and song names for posts.
+A common use case for this endpoint would be created a new account for the application.
 ## Read
 The Read endpoint provides the ability for the client to read information from a specific database, field, or localStorage.
 Some retreivable information include reading users' playlists, favorite songs, genre, artist, album, friends, and recent updates to their feed.